Buying a vehicle

 Vehicles that are 10 years of age or older must pass a roadworthy inspection to be bought, sold or insured.
 Inspections must be performed by an authorised garage, or the Vehicle Inspection Division of the Barbados Licensing Authority.

-We do not recommend any specific insurance provider, but you may wish to consider Trident Insurance or Guardian General.
+We do not recommend any specific insurance provider, but a few companies to consider include Trident Insurance and Guardian General.

 If you are renting or leasing a car, your hire company is responsible for arranging car insurance on your behalf.